iuiaoin/wechat-gptbot/README.md

-  "clear_current_session_command": "#clear session",   # Clear current session "clear_all_sessions_command": "#clear all sessions", # Clear all sessions "chat_group_session_independent": false              # Whether sessions of users are independent in chat group }
+  "clear_current_session_command": "#clear session",   # Clear current session "clear_all_sessions_command": "#clear all sessions", # Clear all sessions "chat_group_session_independent": false              # Whether sessions of users are independent in chat group "single_chat_prefix": ["bot", "@bot"]                # Start conversation with "bot" or "@bot" in single chat to trigger the bot, leave it empty if you wanna make the bot active all the time
+}
 ```